mattwright324/youtube-comment-suite/README.md

 * Sign into multiple YouTube accounts.
 Reply with any account signed in.
 * Archive comments and video metadata.
 * Search by name, text, likes, type, and more.
+* Search for videos by location *latitude,longitude* within a *distance* from 1km to 1000km.
 * Discover frequency in activity by week of published videos & comments and see the most active & liked commentors.
 * Discover which videos have their comments disabled.
 * Achieve similar abilities of the *Comments* section under *Community* for any and every channel.